BPP0322151/DSPP/README.md

 **Neural Networks** - Overkill for tabular data with 12 features; overfitting risk with only 2,392 samples

 **Why Logistic Regression?**
-1. **Interpretable coefficients**: Each feature's impact on failure risk is quantifiable (e.g., "1 additional absence increases failure odds by 12%")
+1. **Interpretable coefficients**: Each feature's impact on failure risk is quantifiable ("1 additional absence increases failure odds by x%")
 2. **Probability outputs**: Returns probabiity not just binary predictions, enabling risk tiers such as low, medium, and high.
 3. **Statistical rigor**: Compatible with hypothesis testing (p-values, confidence intervals using statsmodels)
 4. **Computational efficiency**: Trains in seconds making it lightweight and applicable in various dashboards